"ScatSpotter" -- A Dog Poop Detection Dataset: Dataset

 \subsection{Dataset Splits}

-Our dataset is split into training, validation, and test sets based on the year and day of image capture.
-Specifically, images from 2021, 2022, and 2023 are assigned to the training set, while images from 2020 are used for validation.
-For data from 2024, we consider the Gregorian ordinal date $n$ of each image and include it in the validation set if $n \equiv 0 \ (\textrm{mod}\ 3)$; otherwise, it is assigned to the training set.
+Our dataset is split into training, validation, and test sets based on the year and day of image capture and photographer.
+Only data captured by the authors is used for training and validation.
+Of these, images from 2021-2023, 2025 and beyond are assigned to the training set.
+Images from 2020 are used for validation.
+For data from 2024, we consider the ordinal date $n$ of each image and include it in the validation set if $n \equiv 0 \ (\textrm{mod}\ 3)$; otherwise, it is assigned to training.

-The resulting splits are as follows: Our training dataset consists of 5,747 images and is identified by a suffix of {\tt 1e73d54f}, which is the prefix of a hash of its contents.
-The validation set contains 691 images and has a suffix of {\tt 99b22ad0}.
-The test set, consisting of the 30 contributor images with at least one annotation, has a suffix of {\tt d8988f8c}.
-These splits are provided in the COCO JSON format \cite{lin_microsoft_2014}.
+For testing data, we use contributor images to not bias our results based on the way the authors took images.
+These splits are provided in the COCO JSON format \cite{lin_microsoft_2014} as well as a WebDataset \cite{huggingfacewebdataset} on HuggingFace.